impress/impress.js/DOCUMENTATION.md

 Accepts an optional [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) in the last argument that represents the duration of the transition in milliseconds.
 If not provided, the default transition duration for the presentation will be used.

-Triggers the `impress:stepenter` in the Root Element when the presentation navigates to the target Step Element.
+Triggers the `impress:stepenter` event in the Root Element when the presentation navigates to the target Step Element.

 **Example:**